God of War (franchise): Critical reception

 With physical and digital copies combined, the God of War franchise has sold an estimated 66+ million games worldwide (as of November 2023).
 According to former Santa Monica employee Aaron Kaufman, the God of War franchise is Sony's most profitable brand.
 God of War (2005), God of War II, Chains of Olympus, God of War Collection, God of War III, God of War (2018), and Ragnarök each received critical acclaim from several reviewers as compiled by review aggregator Metacritic, with the 2005, 2018, and Ragnarök titles being tied for the highest score in the franchise at 94/100.
-Betrayal and Ghost of Sparta only received generally favorable reception.
-Ascension also only had a generally favorable reception and, not including the PlayStation Vita port of God of War Collection, it has the lowest score in the series from Metacritic (80/100).
+Betrayal, Ghost of Sparta, and Ascension only received generally favorable reception, while Sons of Sparta had a mixed reception, having the lowest score in the series from Metacritic (64/100).

 At the time of its release, Raymond Padilla of GameSpy wrote that the original God of War was the "best action game ever to grace the PS2".
 Other critics similarly said that it was one of the best action games of all time; it received over a dozen "Game of the Year" awards, including "Overall Game of the Year" at the 9th Annual Interactive Achievement Awards.
 In 2009, it was named the "seventh-best" PlayStation 2 game of all time on IGNs "Top 25 PS2 Games of All Time" list.
 God of War II was also on IGNs list, and was named the "second-best" PlayStation 2 game of all time.
 God of War II was similarly called one of the best action games of all time and is considered the swan song of the PlayStation 2 era.
 In November 2012, Complex.com named God of War II the best PlayStation 2 game of all time—where God of War was named the 11th best—and consider it better than its successor, God of War III.
 Betrayal was acclaimed for its fidelity to the series in terms of gameplay, art style, and graphics.